mbheinen/bpa-ipf-tsp/README.md

 `ipfbat` allows you fine control over the case and solution engine (`ipfsrv`).
 When you use the PCL approach, you first create a PCL file with the appropriate commands to accomplish the solution task at hand.
-At runtime these commands are interpreted by IPFBAT.
+At runtime these commands are interpreted by `ipfbat`.
 The PCL file commands are processed sequentially.
 Additional PCL command files may be specified by name, so that a chain  of PCL files may be processed in one run.
 See the [IPF Advanced Users Guide] for details.